 If you register via the form, we will be able to process your inquiry more quickly and provide you with better service.

-Because we work fully digitally, we can process all your details and questions from this single source and prepare your visit to the Arolsen Archives more effectively.
+Since we work fully digitally, we can process all your details and questions from a single source and prepare your stay at the Arolsen Archives in the best possible way.

 It is a special concern of ours to make the original documents accessible – especially to families.
 They contain photos or signatures that may be some of the last testimonies to a person’s life.
 Please note that we ask you to register your visit four weeks in advance.
 This gives us time to fetch all the documents from the external depot and make the necessary preparations for your visit.
 Unfortunately, we will not be able to show you the originals if their state of preservation does not allow it.
 If you would like to view original documents, please use the inquiry form.
 If you have already sent an inquiry, we will be able to bring the inquiries together.

 “A Paper Monument” Exhibition